Maksim2498/poms/README.md

 This method is universal and isn't dependent on your operating system.

-Run the following commands in your terminal:
+Execute the following commands in your terminal:

 ```sh
 cd server